brabster/tw-site-hugo/content/posts/2024-03-01-automated-laptop-build-conclusion/index.md

 > Your Ubuntu software is secure from the moment you install it, and will remain so as Canonical ensures security updates are always available on Ubuntu first.

 Why [Xfce](https://www.xfce.org/) instead of the default Ubuntu desktop?
 Probably, if I'm honest because I'm old and stuck in my ways.
-I expect a desktop that is laid out and behaves like a more modern version of Windows 95, and Xrce gives me that.
+I expect a desktop that is laid out and behaves like a more modern version of Windows 95, and Xfce gives me that.
 [It's an official Ubuntu Flavour](https://wiki.ubuntu.com/UbuntuFlavors), so I have no security concerns.

 ## Why Not [Qubes](https://www.qubes-os.org/)?